-Today, we’re going to teach you all you need to know to buy the best laptop for photo editing.
-First, we’ll go over all the information you need to know, so you can make an informed buying decision.
+Today, we’re going to teach you all you need to know to find the best laptop for photo editing.

 Let’s hop in.

 What You Need From A Photo Editing Laptop

 Whether you’re editing photographs you took yourself or working with graphics & images from other sources, it’s important to understand exactly what you need from a photo editing laptop you buy.

 This goes beyond basic tech specs like your screen resolution and CPU cores- there are specific things you need to take into account that common consumers do not.

 Before we dive in too deep, it’s important to ask: what are you doing?

 Photo editing is the obvious use case here, so we’ll be more specific: what else are you doing?
 Are you also working with video?
 If you’re a remote worker, are you also doing other productivity tasks on your laptop, unrelated to photo editing?